jasonwbw/funny-recsys/README.md

 funny-recsys
 ============

-A project build the common rec algorithm and make some funny application.
+funny-recsys is a Python module for common recommend ML algorithm and make some funny application on it.